kubeshark/docs/src/pages/en/encrypted_traffic.md

 Kubeshark offers tracing kernel-space and user-space functions using [eBPF](https://prototype-kernel.readthedocs.io/en/latest/bpf/) (Extended Berkeley Packet Filter). eBPF is an in-kernel virtual machine running programs passed from user space.
 It's first introduced into
 Linux kernel with version 4.4 and quite matured since then.

+> **Disclaimer**: Intercepting TLS using eBPF is challenging due to the multitude of languages and library versions and variations.
+There isn't a one-size-fits-all solution, and custom configuration may be required.
+Contact us to learn more.
+[Contact-us](https://kubeshark.co/contact-us) if you'd like to validate that Kubeshark support your TLS use-case.

 ## Capturing Unencrypted TLS Traffic

 To deploy Kubeshark with TLS sniffing capability, simply add the `--tls` option: